• Skip to primary navigation

 Top tips

-• Flounder.
+• Fish.
 When selecting the flounder to use for this recipe, ask your fishmonger for the thinnest flounder fillets.
 The thicker the fillet, the more difficult it will be to roll.
-If you can't find flounder, other flat fish such as fluke, sole, or tilapia can be used.
+If you can’t find flounder, other flat fish such as fluke, sole, or tilapia can be used.
 You will have 4-6 rolls depending on the thickness of the fillets.
 We had 10 thin pieces and used two each for a total of 5 rolls.

 • Baking time.
 The baking time will vary based on the thickness of your fish and your oven so use our baking time as a rough guide.